Questions Regarding Your Masters Degree

 Q: What happens after I submit my application?

-A: Once your application is complete, you will receive an e-mail from Marnie Mercado.
+A: Once your application is complete, you will receive an e-mail from Marnie Elsky.
 The committee will begin reviewing complete applications in early February.
 Acceptances will be made on a rolling basis, and applicants who are waitlisted may receive an offer as late as early August.
-Applications that are not complete by the deadline of June 30, 2016 will not be considered for review.
+Applications that are not complete by the deadline of June 30, 2017 will not be considered for review.

 Q: When do I register for classes?

 A: As soon as you formally accept our offer and are processed in the University system (receive a Tulane email account) you can register.
+You will be contacted via email regarding course requirements and options prior to the start of the fall semester.
 Advisors will be available via email and phone if you have any questions regarding your schedule.
 There will be two mandatory core courses per semester and you will receive information regarding these courses via email.
+We make sure there are adequate spaces in the required courses for our MS students.

 Q: Do you have an orientation for the new masters students?

 A: Yes, an orientation is held in August each year for our new students.
-After orientation, there is a meet-and-greet with departmental faculty and Ph.D. students.
-You will be contacted by the Department of Cell and Molecular Biology about the orientation.
+You will be contacted by the Department of Cell and Molecular Biology via email shortly after acceptance with more information.

 Q: Do I have to register for classes during preregistration periods?